 What does ICM mean in poker?

 ICM stands for Independent Chip Model.
-This mathematical model is used in poker tournaments to assign a value to a player's chip stack as per the tournament's prize pool and payout structure.
+This mathematical model assigns a player's chip stack value according to the tournament's prize pool and payout structure.

 How do you calculate ICM in poker?

-ICM is calculated using a formula that considers a player's chip count, the total chips in play, and the prize distribution.
+ICM is calculated using a formula considering a player's chip count, the total chips in play, and the prize distribution.

 What is the ICM rule in poker?

-The ‘ICM rule’ refers to the principle of using ICM calculations to make strategic decisions in poker tournaments.
+The ‘ICM rule’ refers to using ICM calculations to make strategic decisions in poker tournaments.
 It suggests that players should consider their ICM equity when deciding whether to enter a pot or make other moves in a tournament.

 What is ICM used for?